vasylievayana/Marketing-Campaign-Analysis/README.md

 * Ensured all relevant data were included for further analysis and visualization.
 3. Data Visualization:
 * Created interactive dashboards in Google Looker Studio.
 * Developed charts and a table to visualize trends and compare performance across campaigns and platforms.
-Link to visualization in [Google Looker Studio](https://lookerstudio.google.com/u/0/reporting/79074f6a-070d-45cf-abd6-9f61e82523d5/page/6gexD)
+Link to visualization in [Looker Studio](https://lookerstudio.google.com/u/0/reporting/79074f6a-070d-45cf-abd6-9f61e82523d5/page/6gexD)
 4. Advanced Analysis:
 * This task focused on analyzing changes in campaign performance metrics over time.
 I used SQL window functions to compare the current month's metrics with the previous month's for each campaign.
 Additionally, I calculated the percentage change for CPC, CTR, CPM, and ROMI to identify trends in campaign effectiveness.